-The main activities of the German Aerospace Center (DLR) joint sites of Braunschweig and Göttingen are aviation and transport research.
-Located at the Research Airport Braunschweig, DLR continues the tradition of the Deutsche Forschungsanstalt für Luft- und Raumfahrt (DFL), founded in 1936, and employs there about 1000 highly-qualified scientists and engineers.
+The German Aerospace Center (DLR) in Braunschweig does research in the fields of aeronautics, transport, space and energy.
+Located at the Research Airport, DLR continues the tradition of the Deutsche Forschungsanstalt für Luft- und Raumfahrt (DFL), founded in 1936, and employs there about 1100 highly-qualified scientists and engineers.

 There are no events for the selected time-range.